DN-Vanguard/Facility_Management/README.md

 WHEN I login through the user interface,
 THEN I am directed to a homepage where I see: EMPLOYEES, DEPARTMENTS, AND FLOORS.
 WHEN I click the side menu navigation bar,
-THEN I am presented with the following options: EMPLOYEES, DEPARTMENTS, FLOORS, USER MANAGEMENT, AND LOGOUT.
+THEN I am presented with the following options: HOME, EMPLOYEES, DEPARTMENTS, FLOORS, USER MANAGEMENT, AND LOGOUT.
+WHEN I click on the HOME option in the nav bar,
+THEN I am sent back to the homepage.
 WHEN I click EMPLOYEES from the homepage or the nav bar, THEN I am presented with a list of all EMPLOYEES and their corresponding DEPARTMENTS.
 WHEN I click one of the EMPLOYEES from the EMPLOYEE list,